Støvring railway station

 Støvring railway station is a railway station serving the railway town of Støvring in Himmerland south of Aalborg, Denmark.

-The station is located on the Randers-Aalborg Line from Randers to Aalborg and is part of the Aalborg Commuter Rail service.
+The station is located on the Randers–Aalborg railway line between Randers and Aalborg.
 The station opened in 1869, closed in 1974, and reopened in 2003.
-The train services are currently operated by the railway companies DSB and Nordjyske Jernbaner.
+The train services are currently operated by the railway company Nordjyske Jernbaner.

 History

-The station opened in 1869 with the opening of the Randers-Aalborg railway line from Randers to Aalborg.
+The station opened in 1869 with the opening of the Randers–Aalborg railway line from Randers to Aalborg.
 The station closed in 1974 during a series of station closures in the 1970s, but the station reopened in 2003 as a part of the new Aalborg Commuter Rail service.
-In 2017, operation of the commuter rail services to Aalborg and Skørping were transferred from DSB to the local railway company Nordjyske Jernbaner.
+In 2017, operation of the commuter rail services to Aalborg and Skørping were transferred from DSB to the regional railway company Nordjyske Jernbaner.